JFrogChina/JFrog-Platform-k3s-installation/README.md

 1. Non-airgap installation

-Check & Update JFrog Platform Helm Chart Version:
+- Check & Update JFrog Platform Helm Chart Version, for example: JFROG_CHART_VERSION=10.19.6.
+Get the latest version number from https://charts.jfrog.io/
 ```
 vi ./common.sh
 ```
-- Example: JFROG_CHART_VERSION=10.19.6
-- Get the latest version number from https://charts.jfrog.io/

-Execute the Scripts in Order:

-Run the download script:
+- Run the download script:

 ```
 ./1-download.sh
 ```
 This downloads the required packages for k3s installation in the airgap environment and fetches Helm along with JFrog Platform’s Helm chart.

-Install k3s and JFrog Platform:
+- Install k3s and JFrog Platform:

 ```
 ./2-install-k3s.sh
 ./3-install-jfrog.sh
 ```

-These scripts parse and prepare the required JFrog Docker images.
-Check the Startup Status:
+- Check the Startup Status:
 ```
 ./4-check-and-listen.sh
 ```
-Check the pods to monitor the startup status.
+- Check the pods to monitor the startup status.
 It may take a few minutes until all pods reach the "Running" state.
 ```
 kubectl get po -A -w
 ```

+- Access JFrog platform
+Access the platform by http://vm_ip:8080

 2. Air-gapped installation
 - Go through all steps in the non air-gapped installation.